Managing frontline employees is an altogether different task than leading a desk-based team.

 Ultimately, the role of a first-line leader is to enable frontline workers to do their jobs effectively.
 This might include setting objectives, delegating tasks, providing feedback on frontline employee performance, and ultimately driving organizational success.
 But it also means giving positive and constructive feedback: celebrating a job well done and stepping in to rectify when things aren’t going right.

 And yet, first-line managers are often “accidental managers”, too.
-They might have been promoted to a managerial role because of their subject matter expertise and hands-on experience in the business — but they’ve yet to receive any dedicated management training to prepare them for the job.
+They might have been promoted to a managerial role because of their subject matter expertise and hands-on experience in the business — but they’ve yet to receive any dedicated management or employee engagement training to prepare them for the job.
 A large proportion (around 40% based on recent Harvard Business Review research) are first-time managers as well, in the very first year of their leadership journey.

 Maybe that’s a description that resonates?
 And if it is, you’ll also be able to appreciate how that makes the role more difficult.